Menu

 Cultural & Lifestyle Edge

-Hyderabad's work culture sits between Bengaluru's velocity and Pune's calm.
 Talent is ambitious but less restless.
 The city rewards domain depth over lateral movement, producing professionals who stay long enough to build genuine institutional knowledge.

 About Hyderabad

-Hyderabad runs on a different operating system than Bengaluru.
-What it has built is something that matters more for long-duration GCC mandates: a city that delivers without drama.
-Infrastructure projects complete on schedule.
-Policy commitments translate into operational reality.
-The talent that arrives tends to stay.
 The numbers are beginning to reflect this.
-Hyderabad surpassed Bengaluru in new GCC additions in 2025 for the first time -- a signal not of Bengaluru's decline but of Hyderabad's arrival at a new level of credibility.
+Hyderabad surpassed Bengaluru in new GCC additions in 2025 for the first time, a signal not of Bengaluru's decline but of Hyderabad's arrival at a new level of credibility.
 The city now hosts 550+ GCCs across a more diverse sector portfolio than any comparable Indian market: IT and cloud at scale, BFSI operations with genuine depth, a pharma and life sciences cluster in Genome Valley that has no peer in India, a cybersecurity concentration that has grown organically from both government and enterprise demand, and an ER&D layer anchored by Microsoft's India Development Center.

-The governing tension in Hyderabad is not about whether the city can deliver at scale -- it demonstrably can.
+The governing tension in Hyderabad is not about whether the city can deliver at scale, because it demonstrably can.
 The tension is about whether it can hold the senior talent that increasingly anchors high-value GCC mandates.
 The honest case for Hyderabad is straightforward for GCCs entering or expanding in India after 2024.
 You get roughly equivalent access to senior cloud, BFSI, and data talent at 15-25% lower total operating cost.
 You get meaningfully lower attrition and longer average tenure.
 You get a government that operates as a partner rather than an obstacle.
-And you get a city whose second decade of GCC development is just beginning -- meaning the competition for talent, office space, and leadership bandwidth has not yet reached the saturation levels that define Bengaluru's current environment.
+And you get a city whose second decade of GCC development is just beginning, meaning the competition for talent, office space, and leadership bandwidth has not yet reached the saturation levels that define Bengaluru's current environment.

 Deep Dive